canfoundation/can-block-explorer/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-If you have any question, please welcome to our group [EOSweb Dev Chat](https://t.me/eoswebdevchat)